DrGBL/WES.WGS/README.md

 # Covid-19 HGI WES/WGS burden test BQC-19 pipeline

 This is code made available to other members of the consortium, in an effort to help with their local pipelines.
+The full analysis protocol (v4) can be found here: https://docs.google.com/document/d/1Rr1mhvY6JViHpkGg_QtoP0VfB0-YNqb2vxscNY7PbVw/edit

 Note that all code is written assuming that the GRCh38 genome is used.